AromaKitsune/aromakitsune.github.io/pages/Misc.md

 permalink: /Misc
 ---

-This page is for testing some HTML stuff
+This page is for testing some HTML stuff :P

 <style>
 /*************** Image Modal ***************/